hlmeS/miao-robotics/index.md

   - [Lab 3: X-mas lights with Arduino, Part 2](#lab-2-x-mas-lights-with-arduino-part-ii)
   - [Lab 4: Assemble Your Kit](#lab-4-assemble-your-kit)

+# Lab 5: Tools and Workflow

+MAIN TOOLS AND WORKFLOW MOTIVATION

+In most of your upcoming assignments, we have chosen to use what we as a commercial laboratory have found most useful in creating real commercial projects.
+These tools combine areas of coding with electronics in order to create hardware solutions from robotics to distributed sensors and even big data.
+	What we have found is that there are two main hardware components which are essential to creating

 # Lab 4: Assemble Your Kit

 ## LABORATORY NOTEBOOK